 Although Sainis of Punjab are far from a group that can be termed subaltern in any authentic manner in socio-economic terms but they are at a numerical disadvandage within the classes , namely Sikh and Rajputs, in which their distinct historical and social experience has taken shape over saveral centuries.

-Within contemporary Rajput representation structure, the historical discourse is dominated largely by the Rajput tribes of Rajputana which had managed to cling to power through compromises deemed unacceptable by certain others and were found to be in power in the middle of the 19th century when the British colonialists began to document the histories of sub continental ethnic groups in a manner that had some semblance of academic rigour and objectivity.
+Within contemporary Rajput representation structure, the historical discourse is dominated largely by the Rajput tribes of Rajputana which had managed to cling to power through compromises deemed unacceptable by certain others and were found to be in power in the middle of the 19th century when the British colonialists began to document the histories of sub continental ethnic groups in a manner that had some semblance of academic rigour.

 Within the contemporary Sikh representation structure, the historical discourse has come to be dominated , since the early twentieth century , by the predominant influence of a single ethnic group.
-This has resulted due to a multitude of factors, including, but not limited to, the overwhelming numerical superiority of this group over any other Sikh group, and, owing to the same factor, Western historians like McLeod choosing in some way to look at Sikhism merely as a phase of evolving history and politics of identity of this group rather than as a movement deeply inspired by a perennial well spring of Indian spirituality and military thought which was shared by many other Indian ethnic groups before the identity of this social group registered its presence in the sub continental history in any significant manner.
-Consequently, the narratives of other groups within Sikhism, who are now in a numerical minority, like those of Khatris, Rajputs , Mohyals, Dogras, Sansis, Labanas, Kambojs, Ramgarhias, etc , can now safely be termed as subaltern from an academic and social representation perspective, even though some of these groups were historically either at par or super-ordinate to this numerically dominant group in the historical social structure.
+This has resulted due to a multitude of factors, including, but not limited to, the overwhelming numerical superiority of this group over any other Sikh group, and, owing to the same factor, Western historians like McLeod choosing in some way attempting to look at Sikhism merely as a phase of evolving politics of identity of this group rather than as a movement deeply inspired by a perennial well spring of Indian spirituality and military thought, which was shared by many other Indian ethnic groups before the identity of this social group registered its presence in the sub continental history in any significant manner.
+Consequently, the narratives of other groups within Sikhism, who are now in a numerical minority, like those of Khatris, Rajputs , Mohyals, Dogras, Sansis, Labanas, Kambohs, etc , can now safely be termed as subaltern from an academic and social representation perspective, even though some of these groups were historically either at par or super-ordinate to this numerically dominant group in the historical social structure.

 Commentaries and contributions are welcome from all individuals with scholarly interest, irrespective of their caste, creed, or nationality, so long as these contributions are grounded in authentic and verifiable historical texts and are expressed in a civil and dispassionate manner.